crossplane/crossplane/design/one-pager-moving-packages.md

 `replaces` stanza in the revision controller means the package manager will transparently handle `replaces` for dependencies, not only top level packages.

-A package can declare that it replaces another package without the replaced package's consent.
+A package could declare that it replaces another package without the replaced package's consent.
 This means a malicious package could replace another package that wasn't actually moved.
 Making the `replaces` stanza part of the package metadata reduces this risk.
-Crossplane-aware package registries (e.g. https://marketplace.upbound.io) can use the package metadata to prominently display the fact that a package will replace another package.
+Crossplane-aware package registries like https://marketplace.upbound.io can use the package metadata to prominently display the fact that a package will replace another package.
 This will help avoid unintentionally installing a package that replaces another.